ablab/spades/assembler/src/online_vis/webvis/README.rst

 Installing
 ----------

-First, of course, don't forget to *make run*.
+First, of course, don't forget to build *online_vis* itself – *make rv* in the *assembler* folder.
 WebVis is written in Python and Javascript, using Flask_ and jQuery.
-To launch it, of course you need Python and pip or easy_install.
+To launch it, of course you need Python and *pip* or *easy_install*.
 At least one of them is typically pre-installed in both Linux and Mac OS X, so no prerequisites needed.
-You may run the auto-build script:
-- ./build.sh
-If you encounter problems, you may do it manually.
-The better way is to do it via the *virtualenv* sandbox:
+Use it to install the sandbox:
 - sudo easy_install virtualenv
-or
+or:
 - sudo pip install virtualenv
-Then:
+Then you may run the auto-build script to install packages needed:
-- cd path/to/webvis
+- ./build.sh
+If you encounter unlikely problems, you may do it manually:
 - virtualenv venv
 - . venv/bin/activate
 - pip install Flask